plotly/plotly.rs/README.md

 plot.write_image("out.png", ImageFormat::PNG, 800, 600, 1.0);
 ```

+### Kaleido external dependency

+When developing applications for your host, enabling both `kaleido` and `kaleido_download` features will ensure that the `kaleido` binary is downloaded for your system's architecture at compile time.
+After download, it is unpacked into a specific path, e.g., on Linux this is `/home/USERNAME/.config/kaleido`.
+With these two features enabled, static images can be exported as described in the next section as long as the application runs on the same machine where it has been compiled on.

+When the applications developed with `plotly.rs` are intended for other targets or when the user wants to control where the `kaleido` binary is installed then Kaleido must be manually downloaded and installed.
+Setting the environment variable `KALEIDO_PATH=/path/installed/kaleido/` will ensure that applications that were built with the `kaleido` feature enabled can locate the `kaleido` executable and use it to generate static images.

+Kaleido binaries are available on Github [release page](https://github.com/plotly/Kaleido/releases).
+It currently supports Linux(`x86_64`), Windows(`x86_64`) and MacOS(`x86_64`/`aarch64`).

-## Usage Within a Wasm Environment
+## Usage Within a WASM Environment

-`Plotly.rs` can be used with a Wasm-based frontend framework.
-The needed dependencies are automatically enabled on `wasm32` targets.
-Note that the `kaleido` feature is not supported in Wasm environments and will throw a compilation error if enabled.
+`Plotly.rs` can be used with a WASM-based frontend framework.
+The needed dependencies are automatically enabled for `wasm32` targets at compile time and there is no longer a need for the custom `wasm` flag in this crate.
+Note that the `kaleido` and `plotly_static` features are not supported in WASM environments and will throw a compilation error if enabled.

 First, make sure that you have the Plotly JavaScript library in your base HTML template: